nbicocchi/nbicocchi/teaching/README.md

 **Exam**

 * Answer two questions, selected or adapted, from the Lab section of the course modules.
-* Solve one exercise, selected or adapted from the Lab section of the course modules.
+* Discuss one exercise, selected or adapted from the Lab section of the course modules.
 Eventually, this portion of the exam, can be replaced with a home project.
 The project **must** be structured as a course module, including both a Markdown presentation and executable code, and be related to the course material (see modules_extra).

 **Repositories**